RedHatInsights/insights-core/docs/customtut_parsers.rst

 ======================================

 First you need to create your own fork of the insights-core project.
-Do this by going to the `insights-core Repository`_ on github and clicking on the **Fork** button.
+Do this by going to the `insights-core Repository`_ on GitHub and clicking on the **Fork** button.

-You will now have an *insights-core* repository under your github user that you can use to checkout the code to your development environment.
+You will now have an *insights-core* repository under your GitHub user that you can use to checkout the code to your development environment.
 To check out the code go to the repository page for your fork and copy the link to download the repo.